AWard5683/BranchMergePractice/RebeccaFile.md

-this is just rebecca trying to spell right and push and pull and be able to successfully contribute to the project
+this is just rebecca trying to spell right and push and pull and be able to successfully contribute to the project just trying to make sure that I understand what is going on with merging  ___ see what happens